How to Write SEO-Friendly Blog Posts That AI Engines Actually Cite

 For Google ranking:

-- Does the meta description promise a specific outcome in under 155 characters?
+2. Does the meta description promise a specific outcome in under 155 characters?
 Generic descriptions get generic click-through rates.
+The 2026 Conductor benchmark recommends 70-155 characters for optimal display across devices (Source).

-- Does the post include at least 3 internal links to topically related content?
-Internal linking builds topical authority, and Yoast’s 2026 analysis confirms it remains one of the most underrated SEO practices.
+4. Does the post include at least 3 internal links to topically related content?
+Internal linking builds topical authority.
+Yoast’s 2026 guidance confirms it remains one of the most effective ways to signal content depth to both search engines and AI crawlers (Source).

-- Is there a visible publication date and “last updated” date?
+5. Is there a visible publication date and “last updated” date?
 Freshness signals matter for both Google and AI engines.
+The March 2026 core update tightened recency requirements further.

 For AI citation: